Award & Fellowship Opportunities

 —Scott Berkun, author and speaker

-Dr. and Mrs. Rodney Fitzgerald are passionate about public education and have supported numerous academic initiatives in our community.
+In 2019, Dr. and Mrs. Rodney Fitzgerald concieved and helped to establish the Innovation Award supporting numerous academic initiatives in our community.
 Together, Rodney and Margo were instrumental in the creation of the Bradley Cleveland Public Education Foundation to raise community awareness, gain financial support and enhance teaching and learning.
 Annually, they support the Teacher Grant program and the Lillie F. Fitzgerald Excellence in Teaching Award.

 Grant application deadline: June 15, 2021, 5:00 p.m.